 How well, or poorly, NEBS does with its investments is a key determinant of the financial position of the Pension Plan.
 The contributions of employees and their employers, plus the investment returns achieved on these contributions, must fund the benefit entitlements of Plan Members.
 It is required that a professional actuary determine if the Plan can fund its pension promise to Plan members.
-The actuary for the NEBS Plan is AON Hewitt Associates.
+The actuary for the NEBS Plan is AON.

-AON Hewitt Associates completes a valuation of the Plan on two bases.
+AON completes a valuation of the Plan on two bases.
 The first basis, called a going concern valuation, projects the costs of future pension entitlements for all members and estimates the future assets of the Plan.
 These projections are calculated using a number of assumptions about the future demographics of Plan members and economic factors such as future inflation rates.
 Our actuary then determines how much will be required in current contributions to pay the future benefit entitlements.

-The January 1, 2023 preliminary Valuation demonstrates the Plan remains solidly funded on a going concern basis.
-This year, despite poor market returns, the valuation once again demonstrates a continued surplus in the going concern analysis.
+The January 1, 2024 preliminary Valuation demonstrates the Plan remains solidly funded on a going concern basis.
+This year, the valuation once again demonstrates a continued surplus in the going concern analysis.
 Contributions to service the current and future costs of the Plan remain less than current employer and employee contribution rates and no increase will be necessary from the current 8% employee and 8% employer amounts.
+It should be noted that the NEBS Pension Committee has managed to stabilize the rates since the last increase in 2002.

-The second valuation of the Plan that AON Hewitt Associates completes for the Pension Committee is on a solvency basis.
-This valuation is completed on the assumption the Plan is terminated on the date of the valuation and all Plan members are paid for future value of their pension entitlements on a commuted value basis.
+The second valuation of the Plan that AON completes for the Pension Committee is on a solvency basis.
+This valuation is completed on the assumption the Plan is terminated on the date of the valuation and all Plan members are paid for the future value of their pension entitlements on a commuted value basis.
 This requirement to finance a pension plan on a solvency basis commonly applies for private plans, not public-sector plans such as the NEBS Plan, where the windup of the plan would not occur.
 With the new legislation, the NEBS Pension Plan is exempt from funding on solvency but will continue to monitor solvency through the valuation process.